 One way to not sound like a salesperson trying to sell something is to minimize how much you talk about your product and company.
 You may be concerned about what you will say if you don’t talk about your product.
 The answer is to create an elevator pitch that focuses on how your product helps and to use this in your sales pitch.

 Another one of the inside sales tips that will help you to sound more like a business person is to perform a soft takeaway at the beginning of your calls.
 This is a soft statement that expresses doubt as to whether the prospect fits with what you have to offer.

 Tip #4 – Have a List of Pre-Qualifying Questions

 Always have a list of pre-qualifying questions to use as a guide when making inside sales calls.
-These will not only help your calls to be more conversational, they will also help you to gather valuable information.
+These will not only help your calls to be more conversational, but they will also help you to gather valuable information.

 Tip #5 – Be Aware of Problems You Help With

-Whether you are wanting to grab a prospect’s attention at the beginning of a call or trying to recover when a call hits a wall, it can help to share some of the common problems that you help to resolve.
+Whether you are wanting to grab a prospect’s attention at the beginning of a call or try to recover when a call hits a wall, it can help to share some of the common problems that you help to resolve.